Creditors hope for broad Greek coalition; fat chance

 "There is some concern that Greece may end up with a hung parliament and a weak government, but attempts at outside influence have been consistently counterproductive in the past," said an EU official involved in the bailout talks.

 That too may be an illusion.
-Any new government is bound to seek wiggle room to fulfill election promises to its supporters - pensioners, farmers or organized labor.
+Any new government is bound to seek wiggle room to fulfil election promises to its supporters - pensioners, farmers or organised labour.
 And Greece's position as the biggest transit route into the European Union for refugees fleeing Syria, Iraq and Afghanistan may give it some extra leverage with Brussels and Berlin.

 Ironically, Athens' best ally in the coming months may be the deeply unpopular International Monetary Fund, which has made continued participation in support for Greece conditional on European official lenders agreeing to restructure its debt.
 Germany, with the biggest exposure to Greece, is desperate to keep the IMF involved.